ituitis20-ciftci20/LLR_Point_Detection/README.md

 # First

+Install python 3.11 in your environment
 1. Create and activate a new conda environment using python 3.11
 ```
-conda create -n new_env python=3.10
+conda create -n new_env python=3.11
 conda activate new_env
-Install python 3.11 in your environment
 ```

 # Download Ready Models